-New approaches to treating women with advanced estrogen receptor-positive (ER+) breast cancer are in development, which includes both hormone therapy and combinations with targeted agents.
-The continuing goal is to understand disease biology and individualize treatment regimens to increase survival, while reducing toxicities that lessen quality of life for patients.
+New approaches to treating women with advanced ER+ breast cancer are in development, which includes both hormone therapy and combinations with targeted agents.
+The continuing goal is to understand disease biology and individualize treatment regimens to increase survival.

 Matthew Goetz, MD

 Hormonal therapies that block estrogen signaling are still the most important element of therapy regimens for both pre- and postmenopausal women with advanced ER+ breast cancer.
 Premenopausal women are generally treated with tamoxifen, a drug that severs the tumor’s source of growth stimulation, estrogen.
 Tamoxifen is a selective estrogen receptor modulator (SERM) that prevents the binding of estrogen to the estrogen receptor in breast tissue.
 Women diagnosed prior to menopause are also given drugs that temporarily stop the ovaries from producing estrogen.
 An oophorectomy is also an option.
 Because most women are diagnosed with early-stage disease, they will have likely already been treated with adjuvant tamoxifen at the time of progression.
 These patients are typically treated with an aromatase inhibitor (AI) and an ovarian function suppressant.AIs are the standard of care for postmenopausal, ER+ metastatic breast cancer based on studies showing treatment with AIs results in longer survival compared with treatment with tamoxifen.1AIs inhibit the enzyme aromatase, which helps produce estrogen outside of the ovaries.
 Response rates for postmenopausal women to first-line hormone therapy are approximately 21% to 32%.2,3